 Getting people in North Dublin who are interested in, or actively looking for a business that will paint their table and chairs to read this post is the purpose of this web page.

-In this post – What are Keywords?The Building Blocks of SEO & a Beginners Guide to The Yoast SEO Plugin, we delve deeper into keyword targeting, here we’ll just look at the basics.
+In this post – Landing Pages for Local Businesses, we delve deeper into keyword targeting, here we’ll just look at the basics.
 Let’s take a few things for granted; the post is well written, in excess of 500 words minimum and has a number of high quality images detailing before, during and after.

 Now for the SEO bit.
 This is very basic.
 Every element adds only a small piece Google juice but in many cases if competition is low they can have a massive impact;